dragonfly-science/dragonfly-website/content/news/2022-12-05-kyuhan-korea-trip/content.md

 ---

-Top image: Presenting a talk at the National Institute of Fisheries Science.
+Top image: Taejongdae seaside park with the city of Busan in the distance.

 Kyuhan completed his PhD at Victoria University of Wellington in 2022.
 His research was supported by a Korea New Zealand Agricultural Cooperation